andrej-moor/sTudoo/docs/technical-docs/installation.md

 $ touch /etc/ngnix/sites-enabled/studoo
 ```

-and add the following content to it.
+open it with nano and add the followed content to it.

 ```
 $ nano /etc/ngnix/sites-enabled/studoo
 ```
 ```
 server {
   # listen on port 80 (http)